valterschutz/music-anki/README.md

-# gen-chords
+# music-anki

-`gen-chords` is a collection of Python programs that
+`music-anki` is a collection of Python programs that
 1. Generate PNG images of musical chords based on specified parameters such as clef type, root note range, and chord intervals.
 2. Produce an [Anki](https://apps.ankiweb.net/) package for spaced repetition.